angryluck/home-manager-config/README.md

 # Home Manager dotfiles
 ARCHIVED - this repo has been merged with my system-configuration, and will no longer be updated.
-See [nixos-config](https://github.com/angryluck/nixos-config) instead *My personal Home Manger configuration for use on NixOS*
+See [nixos-config](https://github.com/angryluck/nixos-config) instead.

 ## Cautions:
 1. Make sure to modify the `system = "x86_64-linux";` in `flake.nix` to match the actual architecture